code-rush/givel-info/givel/README.md

   - Path: /api/v1/users/challenge
   - Method: **DELETE**
   - Required Data: post_id, post_key
-  - Return: *200 OK* Status code if the post is deleted successfully.
+  - Returns: *200 OK* Status code if the post is deleted successfully.
   - Description: Deletes the user's post.

+- **change user's password**
+  - Path: /api/v1/user_accounts/{user_email}/password
+  - Method: **PUT**
+  - Required Data: current_password, new_password
+  - Returns: *200 OK* Status Code if the password changed successfully.
+  - Description: Changes user's password.
+Current password is required to authenticate user and then the password is changed to the new password.
+                 Raises exception if any data is not provided.
+                 Results in failure if the current password does not match user's current password.
+  -IMPORTANT: Check if new_password and confirm_password matches on the front end
+              before sending the new password.